Skip to main content

 • Water filter.
 A clogged filter slows flow to a trickle.
 In hard-water zones across the Tri-Valley, filters foul faster than the label suggests.
 If you can’t remember the last change, change it.

 • Condenser coil.
 On air-cooled units, dust and grease blanket the condenser fins and trap heat.
-The system overheats, the harvest never finishes, and production drops.
-Kill power, vacuum or brush the fins, and clear the airflow path.
+The system overheats, the harvest never completes, and production drops to nothing.
+This is a maintenance task, not a quick owner fix on a commercial unit.
+A tech cleans the condenser as part of any service visit.

 • Scale and biofilm.
 Mineral scale builds on the evaporator and chokes ice formation.
 Run the manufacturer cleaning cycle.
 If it’s been more than six months, this is likely your answer.